 This workshop is an exploration of the dynamics of trauma and resilience; their expression in our bodies, their active presence in our communities and their relationship to organizing, alliance building and change.
 We share tools for expanding our resilience and clarity in the face of oppressive patterns, systems, and organizing challenges as well as create space for dialogue and discussion.

-Workshops can be scheduled at your home, school, or office on the topic of your choice.
+Workshops can be scheduled virtually for your home, school, or office on the topic of your choice.
 In addition to topics above, available topics include: acupressure for common health concerns; hormonal balance through acupressure; acupressure for immunity; acupressure first aid; acupressure for organizers.
-Please contact me with any questions.
+Please contact Molly with any questions or book online here.

 Thanks to everyone who have made past workshops a success!

 May 2013- October 2013: Acupressure for Stress, Endurance, and Pain Relief workshops were held during monthly heath screenings at the Dan Abraham Healthy Living Center- Mayo Clinic in Rochester, MN.

 April 2012: Self-care workshops focusing on stress and common health conditions were held in Mexico near Erongaricuaro, Michoacán and in Zihuatanejo, Guerrero.

 Spring 2011: AcuOrganizers series workshops held at the Chicago Women’s Health Center, the Spiral Collective in Detroit, Bluestockings Bookstore and GOLES in New York City, the Jam Jar House in Washington, DC, and a number of locations in Madison, WI.